4Catalyzer/cli/packages/ts-doctor/README.md

 ## `ts-doctor workspaces`

-Configures typescript [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) for a yarn, bolt, or pnpm monorepo.
+Configures TypeScript [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) for a yarn, bolt, or pnpm monorepo.

 Monorepo setups can be...complex, with TypeScript.
 Ideally you want all the locally interdependent packages to act as if they were part of one TS project, otherwise you have